For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Tutoring is a pretty common way for students to make money at university, and it's no surprise why.

 Private tutoring is flexible work that fits around your studies.
-And, better yet, it looks great on your CV as it shows you're so capable in your degree that you can teach it to others.
+And, better yet, it looks amazing on your CV as it shows you're capable enough in your degree that you can teach it to others.

 Wondering how to become a tutor?
 This guide has all the info you need to get started.